PubInv/Ox/docs/project_tools.md

 Jupyter Notebooks are useful for organising Python code, math and notes. https://jupyter.org/

-KiCad is used for electronic CAD. https://www.kicad.org/
+EAGLE is used for electronic CAD. https://www.autodesk.com/products/eagle/overview

-OnShape is used for mechanical CAD. https://www.onshape.com/
+Fusion 360 is used for mechanical CAD. https://www.autodesk.com/products/fusion-360/personal

 Libre Office is used for general engineering calcs and diagrams. https://www.libreoffice.org/